Fixing extra licence problems in Microsoft Office

 cscript ospp.vbs /dstatus

 That shows lots of detail about the Office licences, for a full breakdown see our guide to the Office 365 Grace period.
-It can be a little hard to parse because the Office 365 licence is labelled ‘Office 16’ as is the real Office 2016 licence.
+It can be a little hard to parse because the Office 365 licence is labelled ‘Office 16’ as is the other Office (Office 2016) licence.
 Read the Licence Name line carefully to tell them apart.

 In this example the first licence is the Office 365 one, see “O365HomePrem” .
-The second is really Office 2016 see “Office16ProPlus”.
+The second is really Office 2016 shown as “Office16ProPlus”.

-To remove a licence, first note the last 5 characters of the installed product key.
+To remove a licence, note the last 5 characters of the installed product key.

 BEFORE you remove the licence.
 Make sure you have a copy of the full product key so you can reinstall the software and licence in the future.